-- An existing business sponsor/vendor's solution is expanding to a new airport. - Example: Airline ABC, the business sponsor, has an existing vendor's solution with vendor "X" at one airport.
-ABC intends to expand biometric exit to a new airport with the existing vendor "X." This will require additional SAT testing with TVS. - An existing business sponsor is using a new vendor solution. - Example: Airline ABC, the business sponsor, intends to add/use a new vendor.
-This will require additional SAT testing with TVS. - An existing Business Sponsor/Vendor's Solution is expanding to a new airline. - Example: airport authority XYZ, the business sponsor, has an existing solution with Airline "Gray."
-XYZ intends to expand and support airline "Blue" as well.
+- An existing business sponsor/vendor's solution is expanding to a new port. - Example: Cruise line ABC, the business sponsor, has an existing vendor's solution with vendor "X" at one port.
+ABC intends to expand biometric entry-exit to a new port with the existing vendor "X." This will require additional SAT testing with TVS. - An existing business sponsor is using a new vendor solution. - o Example: Cruise line ABC, the business sponsor, intends to add/use a new vendor.
+This will require additional SAT testing with TVS. - An existing Business Sponsor/Vendor's Solution is expanding to a new cruise line. - Example: port authority XYZ, the business sponsor, has an existing solution with Cruise line "Gray."
+XYZ intends to expand and support cruise line "Blue" as well.
 This will require additional SAT testing with TVS.